thomasjungblut/go-sstables/simpledb/README.md

 REST.
 The test code will then try a couple of deterministic and random patterns while killing the database and checking its results continuously.

-The test suite is reusable for other databases, as long as they implement the REST interface. .
+The test suite is reusable for other databases, as long as they implement the REST interface.

+## Linearizability Testing

+Using [Porcupine](https://github.com/anishathalye/porcupine/) we can verify whether a sequence of operations on the database are linearizable.

+The test suite in the porcupine folder will create a small database client that tracks operations with their results and their timings.
+With that history the framework can then reconstruct whether given operation on the state was valid or not.

+The tests in the porcupine folder are running a synthetic get/put/delete sequence (also from multiple goroutines) with overlapping keys.
+The crash tests described above also have a client recording the operations.
+After all runs the linearizability of the test is verified, in addition to the existing assertions.